wkumler/CV/README.md

 - **W. Kumler** & A.E.
 Ingalls.
 Databases are a speedy, small, and simple solution for mass-spectrometry data storage and access.
-  Upcoming presentation at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
+  Presented as a poster at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
 - P. Louail, **W. Kumler**, P. Vangeenderhuysen, C. Brunius, M.
   Witting, S. Neumann, RforMassSpectrometry contributors & J. Rainer. xcms at 20 and still in Peak form: Now anchoring a complete ecosystem for metabolomics data preprocessing and analysis.
-Upcoming presentation at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
+Presented at the *2025 Annual International Conference of the Metabolomics Society*, Prague, Czechia.
 - **W. Kumler**, L.T.
 Carlson & A.E.
 Ingalls plus the PARAGON team.
   Differences in <sup>15</sup>N use by source during the PARAGON cruise in the NPSG.
 Presented as a poster at the *2024 Simons Collaboration